How one small Wisconsin hospital was saved amid a statewide rural health crisis

-When Ryan Neville was brought on as the chief executive of Memorial Medical Center, the sole hospital serving Clark County, it could not get a bank loan.
+When Ryan Neville was brought on as the chief executive of Memorial Medical Center in 2013, the sole hospital serving Clark County could not get a bank loan.

-At that time, in 2013, rural safety net hospitals – those located more than 35 miles from another hospital – had a nationwide average of 69 days of cash reserves.
+At that time, rural safety net hospitals – those located more than 35 miles from another hospital – had a nationwide average of 69 days of cash reserves.

 But the Neillsville hospital lost $3 million that year and had enough reserves to pay its expenses for just four days.